 It’s an honest personal inventory assessment about coming to terms with how much control you do and don’t have.
 And it means continuing to take action steps when it’s appropriate– and accepting that full control wasn’t yours to begin with.

-Control is a result of being attached to a specific outcome an outcome, an outcome we’re sure as if we always know what’s best.
+Control is a result of being attached to a specific outcome, an outcome we’re sure as if we always know what’s best.
 But micromanaging the world is a big task and is likely to exhaust us.

 So how do you apply these to your situation?